gvwilson/sdxpy/src/pack/index.md

 How much work is it to check all of these possibilities?
 Our example has \\( 3×3×2=18 \\) combinations.
-If we were to add another package to the mix with 2 versions, the [%g search_space "search space" %] would double;
+If we were to add another package to the mix with two versions, the [%g search_space "search space" %] would double;
 add another,
 and it would double again,